 We’re all born with a specific hair type that correlates with each individual hair strand’s diameter.
 If you don’t know what to call your hair type, grab a single strand and rub it between your fingers.
 Do you feel anything?
-If not, you probably have fine hair.
+If not, you probably have fine hair, but fine and thin aren’t always the same.
+You may need to follow tricks for thin hair to make it as thick as you want.

 It may surprise you to know that you can have fine and thick hair, since “thick” refers to the amount of hair on your head.
 If you have thin hair, though, you likely experience lifeless locks.
 While you can’t always thicken your hair permanently, it’s possible to fake the same effect with a few handy tricks.